Alligator attacks and kills woman who was walking her dog in South Carolina

 "Rescue efforts were made and an alligator appeared and was guarding the woman, interrupting emergency efforts," the sheriff's office said.
 "The gator was safely removed from the area and the woman's body was recovered."

 Deputies determined that the woman was walking her dog earlier in morning when she was attacked by the alligator.
-Officials did not say if the dog was injured.
+The dog was found safe, Major Angela Viens, a sheriff's office spokesperson, told the Associated Press.

 The Beaufort County Coroner's Office will perform an autopsy on the woman.